volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 Via `scanf()`, were given control over the entire `sock_fprog` and each `sock_filter`, we can also apply as many instructions as we want, as we control the `len` field of the struct.
 Our filter is then applied, and then we `execv` with our `argv[1]`.
 What this means is:

-  - We control the entire eBPF program.
+  - We control the entire BPF program.
   - As seccomp filters also apply to children, we may apply this filter to any program we want by adding the path to `argv[1]`
   - Because of the kernel patch, we can apply this even to setuid binaries.

-You would assume, correctly, that eBPF has all the capabilities of a regular seccomp rule/set of rules.
+You would assume, correctly, that BPF has all the capabilities of a regular seccomp rule/set of rules.

 Now, are there any setuid programs here?